CGA styles are a comfortable way to store and reuse sets of rule parameters.

 Depending on the creation options, a different set of attributes are added to the new style.

-Note in particular that in case a new style is created based on an existing style, with the option set to Create style with user attributes only, the new style extends the parent.
+Note in particular that in case a new style is created based on an existing style, the new style extends the parent.

 - A new style is created based on the default style: